 Our planting sessions take place in spring, autumn and winter, with maintenance sessions throughout the year to help look after the plants and habitat restoration areas.

-Please check our Facebook page to find out more about the next planting session.
+Please check our Facebook page to find out more about the next events.
 Alternatively, feel free to contact us to register your interest.

 We plant thousands of native plants every year and it is imperative to ensure that they thrive out in the habitat restoration areas.
 Many hands make light work so we encourage volunteers to help with watering and plant maintenance throughout the year.

-There are watering drums set up at various planting sites, such as on the Millenium Track, Roys Bay West, Bremner Bay and Albert Town (along the Clutha/Mata-au river, upstream from the bridge), so feel free to water the plants when you’re walking or biking along these areas.
-Alternatively, get in touch with us if you’d like to be part of our maintenance roster.
+There are watering drums set up at various planting sites, such as on the Millenium Track, Roys Bay West, Bremner Bay, and Albert Town (bottom of Gunn Road, Templeton Park on Kinnibeg Street, Kahuika), so feel free to water the plants when you’re walking or biking along these areas.
+Alternatively, get in touch with us if you’d like to be part of our watering roster.